openschc/openschc/examples/simulator/README.md

    Re-run each existing scenario, and theyn compare the output of each scenario in its default output directory to the one prefixed by `<prefix>-` (or by default by `ref-`)

+ * Alternate commands for `recheck-all` are `rediff` or resp. `rekdiff`, which perform the same actions, except that the programs `diff -u` or resp. `kdiff3` are used to display the differences.